elico1233/-Soul-Transferring-/README.md

 ![sketch - copy-02](https://user-images.githubusercontent.com/34241336/36494693-c0d72c5e-176d-11e8-94fe-c1d9597b11d3.jpg)

+1. Walk through the boxes.
+2. Looking at the content of the boxes.
+3. Exit.

 #### Plan B_Interaction Flow
 This installation will show the people's introduction video while user pass through the boxes.
 All of the visualization are projected from back and mapped on the boxes.